tcode2k16/blog/content/posts/2018/dctf-final-writeup.md

 * One, I am quite fluent with the language which is important when you are trying to learn another brand new thing.
 * Two, javascript is very friendly to json objects and the web standard which is a huge plus (I tried python first for this challenge but just can't get the python script to pass the `abi` object correctly).

-I written out small pieces of code that interacts with each piece of the API.
+I have written out small pieces of code that interacts with each piece of the API.
 Here are just a few that are important:

 ```javascript
 // call the subscribe function